United Jewish Israel Appeal

 1. Relationship-based funding for Israeli projects - Israeli grants appear to flow through established partnerships rather than open applications, except for Si3 social impact investments.

-1. Youth movements are key partners - Much of UJIA's UK work flows through youth movements and UJS (Union of Jewish Students), so connecting through these organizations may be strategic.
+1. Youth movements are key partners - Much of UJIA's UK work flows through youth movements and UJS (Union of Jewish Students), so connecting through these organisations may be strategic.

-1. Contact them proactively - Given the time-limited nature of grant programs, organizations should contact info@ujia.org to express interest and ensure they're notified when new funding opportunities arise.
+1. Contact them proactively - Given the time-limited nature of grant programmes, organisations should contact info@ujia.org to express interest and ensure they're notified when new funding opportunities arise.

 Similar Funders